 So they want to know the customer to understand if they are not in some way indulging in illegal activities.
 Identity verification has become necessary in establishing business relationship.
 Financial institutions need some papers to complete this activity.
 They need your identification documents and proof of residence.

 Identification documents are your e-KYC document such Aadhar or Social security number like PAN.
 However, the landscape of KYC has changed significantly.
-It is not as easy as its written over here.
+It is certainly not as easy as its written over here.
 There are many more complexities involved in the AML.
 To understand these complexities, bank employees need training.
-One of the best training available on this subject is through CAME program.
+Above all, one of the best training available on this subject is through CAME program.

 There is a sea change in the focus of compliance activities.
 The traditional KYC approach is on the verge of end.
-Risk Based approach to money laundering is a new key to aml compliance.
-This creates another opportunity for the regtech companies to help the financial services firms.
+Risk Based approach to money laundering is a new key to aml compliance programs.
+So this creates another opportunity for the regtech companies to help the financial services firms.

-This program is helpful for the AML professionals to understand the high risk associated with the customers.
-It describes and defines the PEP.
-Additionally, goes into details of risk associated with real estate and gems and jewelry sectors.
+CAME is one of the global certifications.
+It goes into the details of KYC and Risk Based AML Approach.
+Additionally, this program is helpful for the AML professionals to understand the high risk associated with the customers.
+It describes and defines the Politically Exposed Persons (PEP).
+Also there are practical examples on PEP Screening.
+Additionally, it goes into details of risk associated with real estate and gems and jewelry sectors.

 Know Your Customer or KYC has become history and now the Risk Based Approach to AML Compliance is the future.

-Certified AML program on Risk Based approach is the core aspect of larger certification program called CAME.
+Nevertheless, sessions on Risk Based approach are the core aspect of larger certification program called CAME.

 What do you learn in AML certification ?